 Summary: My entry for BoNaNo 2018 as well as the Crossover Challenge.
-After a chance encounter in his youth, Joe meets up with the man again under trying circumstances.
+After a chance encounter in his youth, Joe meets up with the man again, many years later, under trying circumstances.

 Disclaimer: All publicly recognisable characters, settings, etc. are the property of their respective owners.
 The original characters and plot are the property of the author.
 The author is in no way associated with the owners, creators, or producers of any media franchise.
 No copyright infringement is intended.